 Contact: +998 711208650;

 Procedures for obtaining visa for citizens of the Republic of Tajikistan to the Republic of Poland.

 Citizens of the Republic of Tajikistan, visiting the Republic of Poland for personal, tourist, commercial, business or educational purposes can apply through electronic registration of a visa application, for both Schengen visa and National visa via http://www.e-konsulat.gov. pl.
 Consulate of the Embassy of the Polish Republic to the Republic of Uzbekistan (with the residence in Tashkent).

 The electronic visa application is free of charge and available only on Mondays, Tuesdays, Wednesdays and Fridays between 12:30 to 13:30.
 The process for applying visa is 10 working days and in case if it’s necessary a special verification of documents, the process of consideration of a visa application might continue up to 30 days.

 According to the information of the Consular Section, the Embassy does not respond to questions sent by e-mail answers, which can be found on the website of the Embassy.
 At the same time, the Consular Section does not provide technical support while filing an electronic application.
-In addition, the visa application must be filled in personally by the applicant and documents submitted through intermediaries are not accepted for consideration.
+In addition, the visa application must be filled personally by the applicant and documents submitted through intermediaries are not accepted for the consideration.